 (1) Assignment of a mentor;

-(2) Completion of a competency based self-assessment developed by the Ohio department of education, which is available through the ODE website at http://www.ode.state.oh.us/Teaching-Profession/teacher/recruitment_retention/PDF/ISLLC_School_Leadership_Self_Inventory/pdf ;
+(2) Completion of a competency based self-assessment developed by the Ohio department of education, which is available through the department's website at education.ohio.gov (keyword search school leadership self inventory);

 (3) Development of a personal learning plan; and

-(4) Participation in a structured mentoring program consisting of seventy clock hours during the initial two-year license and an additional fifty hours during the second two-year license for individuals holding a bachelor's degree.
+(4) Participation in a structured mentoring program consisting of seventy clock hours during the initial two-year license for individuals holding either a master's degree or bachelor's degree.
+An additional fifty hours is required during the second two-year license for individuals holding a bachelor's degree.

 (C) For non-educators issued an alternative superintendent license or an alternative administrative specialist license, the employing school district shall require the administrator to develop a plan that outlines observation of classroom instruction across grade levels and subject areas within the school district.

 (D) Eligibility for a professional license.
-A professional license will be issued to the holder of an alternative superintendent or administrative specialist license upon the successful completion of the following:
+A professional license will be issued to the holder of a two-year alternative superintendent or administrative specialist license upon the successful completion of the following:

 (4) Participation in a structured mentoring program provided by the school district as outlined in paragraph (B) of this rule; and

-(5) Successful completion of the state board of education examination required for administrators, which is available through the ODE website at
+(5) Successful completion of the state board of education examination required for administrators.
+More information is available through the department's website at education.ohio.gov (keyword search alternative superintendent license exam or alternative administrative specialist exam).